pdimov/blog/_posts/2020-07-24-compilers-do-static-analysis.md

 on all control paths, you might want to check your code, mate", except less formal.

 Who cares about that, some might say, nobody writes such code anyway, this will catch no bugs.
 Well, I have obviously oversimplified a bit.
-Let's take a more realistic example, such as this one:
+Let's take a slightly more realistic example, such as this one:

 ```
 int slice_sum( std::vector<int> const& v, int i, int n )